 The Advanced Childcare Certification program prepares you to be a full-time Nanny.
-Advanced Childcare graduates learn how to help children with their homework, aid children as they develop self-regulation skills, and nannies learn how to create positive learning environments with music, art, and exercise.
+Advanced Childcare graduates learn how to help children with their homework and aid children as they develop self-regulation skills.
+Nannies also learn how to create positive learning environments with music, art, and exercise.
 See a complete class list and meet our 33 faculty instructors.
 All faculty instructors have at least a Master’s degree and five (5) years of direct experience in their area of expertise.

 This specialized Advanced Nanny and Sitter training program is 100% online with 24/7 on-demand access to faculty-taught classes.
-Focused on supporting multiple children academically and developmentally while the family members are at their place of employment, the Advanced Childcare program requires 30 hours which includes 10 hours of Advanced classes, 10 hours of Intermediate classes and 10 hours of Basic classes.
-Need a payment plan?
+Focused on supporting multiple children academically and developmentally while the family members are at their place of employment, the Advanced Childcare program requires 30 hours.
+The 30 hours include 10 hours of Advanced classes, 10 hours of Intermediate classes and 10 hours of Basic classes.

 CC 101: Understanding Children

 This course teaches the importance of attachment and provides an overview of child development stages for newborns, infants, toddlers, preschoolers, early elementary and primary years with a focus on physical, social, and emotional developmental milestones.

 CC 102: Children and the Law

 Laws differ in each state, but compliance with local child safety provisions is always mandatory.
 This course will review relevant laws on proper transportation, injury liability, child abuse, contracts, emergency treatment, and legal protections for childcare workers.

 Discipline is teaching children to manage their emotions and behaviors.
 This course starts with learning theory, reinforcement and rewards, then provides tools for decision making and setting up an environment that encourages prosocial behaviors.
 Common situations are discussed with guidance on when and how to intervene in specific situations that are likely to arise when caring for children.